 There are two ways to record school closure to students in Arbor.
-The method we recommend will depend on whether the closure is planned (such as an election) or not planned (such as a snow day or heatwave).
+The method we recommend will depend on whether the closure is planned (such as an election or bank holiday) or not planned (such as a snow day or heatwave).

 We recommend using these methods based on the guidance on Attendance Administrative Codes supplied by the DfE in their School Attendance Guidance document, page 13.

 Adding a planned school closure e.g. bank holiday, a polling day or the coronation

 Whole school closure

 This method will mark attendance in the background with the # attendance code.
 This method should be used for whole school closures that are known or planned in advance such as:

 - half terms

 - up to five non-educational days to be used for curriculum planning/training

 Even if your school is marked as closed, your clubs, trips and wraparound care will not be automatically cancelled or refunded.
 The invoices will still be in the Payments area, but you won't be able to refund them.